joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 To go further, I have not specified what `consciousness.py` is, and presumably there are many possible `consciousness.py` programs.
-There is `joes_consciousness.py` and `dear_readers_consciousness.py`, which are the programs that generate my consciousness and yours, dear reader, respectively.
+There is `alices_consciousness.py`, `bobs_consciousness.py`, along with `joes_consciousness.py` and `your_consciousness.py`, which are the programs that generate Alice's, Bob's, my own, and your consciousnesses, respectively.
-And this bar of iron is running *all of them*.
+The iron is running *all of them*.
 So not only is the bar of iron conscious, it contains my consciousness, your consciousness, and *all possible consciousnesses*.

 And of course there's nothing special about the iron itself.
 We could make the